 Child Car Accident Cases

 Transportation-related injuries are the leading cause of death among children, according to the Centers for Disease Control and Prevention.
 The data shows that most of these deaths happen to children inside a vehicle, though many deaths also occur among child cyclists and pedestrians.
+If you or a loved one has been affected by such an incident, it’s essential to consult a qualified pedestrian accident lawyer for expert legal guidance and support.

 If a child is injured by a negligent driver, a lawsuit can be a useful tool for parents to seek compensation for the harm the child has suffered.
 Crash-related injuries to children can be costly — physically, emotionally and financially.
 A personal injury claim offers the opportunity to hold a careless driver responsible for those costs.